Please also see my All-Time World Cup Team Index

-Keegan was two-time European Footballer of the Year in 1978 and 1979.
+Kevin Keegan was two-time European Footballer of the Year in 1978 and 1979.
 He won the European Cup in 1977 with Liverpool.
-He also found successes in the Bundesliga with Hamburger SV.
+He also found successes in the Bundesliga with Hamburger SV, where he played between 1977 and 1980.
 He later played for Southampton and Newcastle United.
 He had 63 caps for England.
-However, his WC appearance was limited to 20 minutes against Spain at the WC Finals in 1982.
+However, his World Cup appearance was limited to 20 minutes against Spain at the World Cup Finals in 1982.

 A youth product for West Ham United before he made his professional debut with Fulham in March 1963.
 He transferred to Queens Park Rangers in 1966.
 He helped the club to the 1967 League Cup and to consecutive promotions through the Third Division and Second Division.
 In March 1972 he was sold to Manchester City.
 He played for Tampa Bay Rowdies.
 Capped 9 times.

 ST: Kevin Hector (Derby County)

 Hector joined Derby County in 1966 and he was a key player in their success under the management of Brian Clough and Dave Mackay over the next few seasons, during which time they reached the semi-finals of the European Cup, FA Cup and the League Cup.
 He also played for Vancouver Whitecaps.
 Hector played twice for England, his debut coming as an 88th-minute substitute in the fateful World Cup qualifier against Poland at Wembley in October 1973.

 ST: Mick Channon (Southampton)

 Mick Channon played notably for Southampton from 1965 and 1977, and then from 1979 and 1982.
 Between the two stints, he played for Manchester City.
 At the age of 34, he joined Norwich, where he played form 1982 and 1985.
 He was capped 46 times, but England failed to qualify for the World Cuo Finals during his career.